 The trials typically involve high levels of trial rigour, monitoring and analysis, while demonstrations typically concentrate on developing the capacity for individuals to adopt practices.
-Trials and Demonstrations are collaborative in nature and facilitate communication networks for stakeholders.
+Trials and demonstrations are collaborative in nature and facilitate communication networks between stakeholders.

-Complementary to trials and demonstrations, the project also responds to broader industry and community needs identified during the project by developing capacity building workshops for project partners and the wider community, and sharing more general but topical information about sustainable agriculture through social media.
+Complementary to trials and demonstrations, the project also responds to broader industry and community needs identified during the project by implementing capacity building workshops for project partners and the wider community, and sharing more general but topical information about sustainable agriculture through social media and e-newsletters.

-Fifty-three farming entities have taken part in 33 sustainable agriculture trials and demonstrations across 1,553 hectares.
+This year, 53 farming entities have taken part in 33 sustainable agriculture trials and demonstrations across 1447.50ha hectares.
 These projects feature 106 partnerships between landholders, Landcare or grower groups, consultants, agronomists, industry bodies and research agencies.

-Over the past year, 766 participants have attended 23 events held as part of the project, with the majority of these attendees being farmers.
-This includes the Talkin’ Soil Health Conference which was attended by 138 people over two days.
-The events also engaged 28 groups.
+Over the past year, 691 participants have attended 18 events held as part of the project, with the majority of these attendees being farmers.
+This included the Balingup Field Day, Wagin Woolorama, Wagin Pasture Updates and field days focussing on soil health.

-Information about the project will continue to be shared using a number of different platforms, including YouTube, New LEAF fact sheets, media releases, AgTrials site and the SWCC website, Twitter, Facebook, workshops and field days in order to maximise engagement.
+Information about the project will continue to be shared using a number of different platforms, including YouTube, media releases, the AgTrials and SWCC websites, Twitter, Facebook, workshops and field days in order to maximise engagement.